WeblateOrg/weblate/docs/admin/config.rst

 MT_NETEASE_SECRET
 -----------------

-App secret for Netease Sight API, you can register at https://sight.netease.com/
+App secret for the NetEase Sight API, you can register at https://sight.netease.com/

 .. seealso::